acie-io/ackc/readme.md

 ## Features

-- **Complete API Coverage**: Implements all major Keycloak Admin API endpoints
+- **Complete API Coverage**: 100% implementation of all 371 non-deprecated Keycloak Admin API endpoints
 - **Type Safety**: Full type annotations with attrs models for all requests and responses
 - **Async Support**: Both sync and async methods for all operations
 - **Modern Python**: Built for Python 3.13+ using latest language features